OPSILab/web-scraper-chrome-extension/docs/Selectors.md

  * selector - CSS selector that selects an element the selector will be working on.
  * multiple - should be checked when multiple records (data rows) are going to be extracted with this selector.
-Data extracted from two or more selectors with multiple checked wont be merged in a single record.
- * delay - delay before selector is being used.
  * parent selectors - configure parent selectors for this selector to make the selector tree.